 2. CLC Custom Leathercraft 527X Tool Belt

-If you wish to invest in a CLC tool belt, which speaks of quality right from the moment you take a hold of it then the CLC Custom Leathercraft 527X Heavy-duty Top-grain Suede Work Apron is one of your ideal choices.
+If you wish to invest in a CLC tool belt, which speaks of quality right from the moment you take a hold of it then the CLC from brand Custom Leathercraft 527X Heavy-duty Top-grain Suede Work Apron is one of your ideal choices.
 The first thing that made me want to get a hold of this item is its inexpensiveness without putting its quality into question.

 Constructed out of heavy-duty and rigid suede leather material, which also features double gussets, I can confirm its ability to withstand the test of time.
 It is also very convenient considering the fact that the pockets built in front are easily accessible.
 This means less effort on your part when it comes to reaching your tools and items.

-It is also equipped with additional pencil holders.
+This CLC Custom Leathercraft is also equipped with additional pencil holders.
 I also super like the built-in poly web belt, which also features a roller buckle for added security.

 3. Occidental Leather 9855 Adjust-to-Fit Fat

 Whether you are looking for the best framing tool belt or for any other type of job like carpentry, construction, woodworking, and electrical, the Occidental Leather 9855 Tool Belt will definitely not let you down.
-I am very impressed with this belt the first time I saw it because it sports the classic leather look and the perfect craftsmanship.
+I am very impressed with this carpenters tool belt the first time I saw it because it sports the classic leather look and the perfect craftsmanship.

-This well-crafted and sturdy tool belt boasts of bags made of canvas material but reinforced with leather to further improve its durability.
+This well-crafted and sturdy tool belt boasts of bags made of canvas material but reinforced with belt to further improve its durability.
 What I find remarkable about the built-in bags is that they are not only large, allowing them to have more than enough room for your stuff, but they are also positioned at the right places.

-Another thing that impressed me about this Occidental tool belt is that its bags boast of a depth of up to ten inches, making it truly possible for you to store all the tools you need without the hassle and make them more easily accessible.
+Another thing that impressed me about this Occidental Leather tool belt is that its bags boast of a depth of up to ten inches, making it truly possible for you to store all the tools you need without the hassle and make them more easily accessible.

 4. Gatorback B145 Carpenters Triple Combo Belt